-Ultimately, the work we do is about giving people the tools to reintegrate with their communities for good.
-We are proud of the teachers, counselors, case managers, chaplains, and other inmate support service professionals who provided these extensive services to the men and women entrusted in our care.
+Ultimately, the work we do is intended to give people the tools to reintegrate with their communities permanently.
+We are proud of the teachers, counselors, case managers, chaplains, and other inmate support service professionals who provide these extensive services to the men and women entrusted in our care.